PaigeEmanuelle/hcinnovate/design/README.md

-# hcinnovate
+# Design Documentation
-Repository for the HCI application of Team HCInnovate (Seth, Russell, and Paige).
-Consists of a web app that integrates Blockly code.
-Hosted with Github Pages.
+This document outlines the design decisions made during the development of the HCInnovate application, a web application hosted on Github Pages.

 ## Initial functional goals: ##